metatron-app/metatron-discovery/README.md

 Metatron Discovery is a data discovery web application which supports end-to-end features from data management to analytics.

 Metatron provides:
-- Interactive dashboards with 16 types of WSIWYG charts.
+- Interactive dashboards with various types of charts.
 - SQL based data exploration.
 - Connections with advanced analytics tools like [Apache Zeppelin](https://zeppelin.apache.org/).
 - Metadata management.